-- Preparation begins in earnest 9-10 months before with Torah/Haftorah tutoring - The Bar/Bat Mitzvah class happens for 8 weeks in the season before the Bar or Bat Mitzvah - Individual meetings (2) with Rabbi Zeller for the Devar Torah happen about 8 weeks and 4 weeks before the Bar or Bat Mitzvah - Private meetings with the Cantor happens 4-6 weeks before the Bar or Bat Mitzvah - Service Run Through with Rabbi Bennet happens 3-4 weeks before the Bar or Bat Mitzvah - The rehearsal of the Bar or Bat Mitzvah will occur on the Friday before that weekend begins - Please have your child bring all materials they have (binders, service, Torah portions, etc) to ever meeting regarding Bar or Bat Mitzvah - You will be responsible for Candle Blessing and/or Kiddush introduction at the FRIDAY NIGHT of the weekend of your child's Bar or Bat Mitzvah - You will be reading the Parent's Blessing (either side A or side B) during your child's Bar or Bat Mitzvah - Your child must be enrolled in religious school the year of their Bar or Bat Mitzvah (or TNL in the 8th grade year) and you must be a member in good standing.
+- \Preparation begins in earnest 9-10 months before with Torah/Haftorah tutoring - \The Bar/Bat Mitzvah class happens for 6 weeks in the season before the - Bar or Bat Mitzvah. - \Individual meetings (2) with Rabbi Zeller for the D'var Torah happen about 8 weeks and 4 weeks before the Bar or Bat Mitzvah. - \Private meetings with the Cantor happens 4-6 weeks before the Bar or Bat Mitzvah. - \The rehearsal of the Bar or Bat Mitzvah will occur on Sunday, the weekend before your Bar/Bat Mitzvah. - \Please have your child bring all materials they have (binders, service, Torah portions, etc) to every meeting regarding Bar or Bat Mitzvah and to their service. - \You will be responsible for Candle Blessing and/or Kiddush introduction at the FRIDAY NIGHT of the weekend of your child's Bar or Bat Mitzvah. - \You will be reading the Parent's Blessing (p.
+19-20; either side A or side B) during your child's Bar or Bat Mitzvah. - \Your child must be enrolled in religious school the year of their Bar or Bat Mitzvah (or TNL in the 8th grade year) and you must be a member in good standing.